phalladar/WhisperHotkeyTyper-rs/README.md

     # On Windows
     .\target\release\WhisperHotkeyTyper-rs.exe
     ```
 2. The application window will appear, showing the status "Idle.
-Press and hold F3 to record."
+Press and hold Left Ctrl + Left Alt + S to record."
 3. Click into the application where you want to type (e.g., a text editor, browser).
-4.  **Press and hold the `F3` key.** The status will change to "Recording...".
+4.  **Press and hold the `Left Ctrl + Left Alt + S` keys.** The status will change to "Recording...".
 5. Speak clearly into your microphone.
-6.  **Release the `F3` key.** The status will change to "Processing..." and then "Transcribing...".
+6.  **Release the `Left Ctrl + Left Alt + S` keys.** The status will change to "Processing..." and then "Transcribing...".
 7. Once transcription is complete, the text will be automatically typed into your active window.
 The GUI will also display the transcribed text.
 8. The status will update to "Transcription complete.
-Press and hold F3 to record again."
+Press and hold Left Ctrl + Left Alt + S to record again."

 ## Configuration (In Code)